lightning2901/Proyect-G/README.md

 Series 1 and 2 represent Battlefield, while 4 and 5 represent Halo.

+As a conclusion,  got that Battlefield has a deficit from about 6 thousand players, those calculations are in the python file, with an explanation about how it works.

 As we can see Halo's numbers are constant most of the time, and lately, they're growing, but the same can't be said for Battlefield.